mkdocs/mkdocs/docs/dev-guide/themes.md

 ### Example custom theme Localization/Translation workflow

 !!! note

-    If your custom theme is extending an existing one which is already providing translation catalogs such as the built-in themes of MkDocs, your custom theme's translations will inherit from the main the one it extends.
+    If your theme inherits from an existing theme which already provides translation catalogs, your theme's translations will be merged with the parent theme's translations during a MkDocs build.

-    This means that you can only concentrate on the added translations and still benefit from the translations from the theme you extend while being allowed to override any of extended theme's translation!
+    This means that you only need to concentrate on the added translations.
+    Yet, you will still benefit from the translations of the parent theme.
+At the same time, you may override any of parent theme's translations!

-Let's pretend you're working on your own copy of the [mkdocs-basic-theme] and want to add translations to it.
+Let's suppose that you're working on your own fork of the [mkdocs-basic-theme][basic theme] and want to add translations to it.

 You would first modify the `setup.py` like this: